UK Web Focus

 Institutional Use of Social Media In Europe

-Posted by Brian Kelly (UK Web Focus) on 22 February 2012
+Posted by Brian Kelly on 22 Feb 2012

 A recent series of blog referrer links from a post entitled entitled “Rànquing d’universitats i estructures de recerca de Catalunya a les xarxes socials” brought my attention to a number of benchmarking surveys of use of social media in higher educational institutions outside the UK.